-Alamo Couple Accused in Infant's Death
+Alamo couple accused in infant's death

 ALAMO – A mother and her boyfriend are now charged in the death of her 19-month-old child.

-Alamo Police tell us the investigation started when they were called to the scene on February 4th.
+Alamo police told CHANNEL 5 NEWS the investigation started when they were called to the scene Feb.
+4.

-Specific details about the crime are not yet available, Alamo Police tell CHANNEL 5 NEWS the case is still under investigation.
+Specific details about the crime are not yet available, police the case is still under investigation.

 More details are expected to be released Monday.